Paradise Valley, Nevada

 Paradise Valley is a census-designated place (CDP) in Humboldt County, Nevada, United States, near the Santa Rosa Ranger District of Humboldt National Forest.
 It is located at the northern terminus of Nevada State Route 290, about 19 mi northeast of U.S. Route 95 and a total of 40 mi north of Winnemucca.
 The town is located in a broad valley, with the Santa Rosa Range of mountains just to the northwest.
-At the 2010 census, the population of the CDP was 109.
+As of the 2020 census, Paradise Valley had a population of 71.

 History

 A post office has been in operation at Paradise Valley since 1871.
-According to tradition, in the 1860s a prospector declared "What a paradise!" upon seeing the valley, after having traveled through the surrounding arid territory.
+According to tradition, in the 1860s, a prospector declared "What a paradise!" upon seeing the valley, after having traveled through the surrounding arid territory.

 Demographics

 As of the census of 2010, there were 109 people, 51 households, and 35 families residing in the CDP.
 There were 92 housing units.
 The racial makeup of the CDP was 89.0% White, 1.8% Native American, 6.4% some other race, and 2.8% from two or more races.
 18.3% of the population were Hispanic or Latino of any race.